2026 Cost Guide

 Robotics integrators · URScript specialists · No-code alternatives compared

 The honest breakdown: what integrators charge, what each task actually costs, and why thousands of factories never automate a second task.
-Plus the €500/month alternative that changes the equation.
+Plus the no-code alternative that changes the equation.

 What Does a Robotics Integrator Charge?

-A robotics integrator — a company or specialist engineer hired to program and set up industrial robots — typically charges €150–250 per hour in Europe, and $130–200/hr in North America.
+A robotics integrator — a company or specialist engineer hired to program and set up industrial robots — typically charges $150–250 per hour in Europe, and $130–200/hr in North America.
 Rates vary by robot brand (FANUC and KUKA specialists tend to charge more than Universal Robots), application complexity, and region.

 A typical new task setup — pick-and-place, welding, assembly, palletising — takes a specialist 3–5 weeks of billed time.
 That translates to: